Rahul7434/Roles_creation_privilaes_management/README.md

 ```
 ## 🧬  Default Privileges
 ```
-These control what privileges are automatically granted on newly created objects.
+-These control what privileges are automatically granted on newly created objects.
+-if you configure default privileges for a role, then any new table or sequence created by that role will automatically grant those privileges to the specified target role or user.

 * Use ALTER DEFAULT PRIVILEGES to set them:
 ALTER DEFAULT PRIVILEGES IN SCHEMA myschema